 “In the middle of the tumbling, all of a sudden there was sort of a vibration — no sound, something within that I could feel, something very odd.
 When I finally stopped rolling, I couldn’t feel anything.
 I thought maybe it’s the way you died.”

 Kinmont was one of four skiers injured that day on the wickedly fast and windy course, but she was the only one who would never walk — let alone ski –again.
-The teenager whose athletic beauty would grace newsstands three days later was a quadriplegic, her neck broken and her spinal cord badly damaged.
+The teenager whose athletic beauty would grace newsstands a day later was a quadriplegic, her neck broken and her spinal cord badly damaged.
 She spent the rest of her life in a wheelchair.

 It was the stuff of movies — really sad movies — and indeed, Kinmont’s story endures in part because of a 1975 film, The Other Side of the Mountain.